 That being said, don’t think that you have to put all of your apps in folders!

-To use my friend’s phone as an example again, she keeps her most-used apps outside of folders.
-Even though it doesn’t take long to access an app within a folder, it’s nice to save yourself that extra click with the apps you use regularly.
+To use my friend’s phone as an example, she keeps her most-used apps in her app library outside of folders.
+Even though it doesn’t take long to access an app within a folder, it’s nice to save yourself that extra tap with the apps you use regularly.

-As you can see above, she keeps her favorite social media apps and the ones she uses the most (like email, texting, photos, and notes) in a place she can get to quickly.
+As you can see above, she keeps her favorite social media apps and things she uses most (like email, texting, photos, music apps, and notes) in a place she can get to quickly.

-Another good tip is to keep your most-used apps close to the bottom of the screen.
-I’m usually holding my phone with one hand and using my thumb to hit the app, so it’s easier and quicker to reach apps that are closer to the bottom.
+Another good tip is to keep your most-used apps (Facebook, Twitter, email link) close to the bottom of the screen.
+I usually use my thumb to hit the app, so it’s easier to reach apps that are closer to the bottom.
 Consider organizing your apps from least frequently used (at the bottom) to most frequently used (at the top).

 Put folders onto a second page.

-Most phones have several “pages” you can scroll through for several different home screens.
+Most phones have several “home screen pages” you can scroll through for several different screens.
 If you don’t like the look of a crowded screen, this is a great tip for you.

-I’m using the photos of my friend’s home screens again because it’s a great example of this idea.
-As you can tell, my friend doesn’t like the look of a full screen – she said it makes her phone feel too cluttered and causes some stress.
+As you can tell, my friend doesn’t like the look of a full screen – she said it makes her phone feel too cluttered and causes her some stress when it looks busy so she has extra home screens.

 If you don’t like the extra space she has on her screen, then you can just put everything on the same page on your phone.
-But if you’ve found that having a screen full of apps feels too busy or stressful, then separate your most-used apps onto one page and folders or less-used apps onto another.
+But if you’ve found that having a screen full of apps feels too busy, then separate your most-used apps onto the first screen (or first page) and put all the folders and other apps onto another.

 Organize your phone by color or alphabetical order.

-If you prefer a more aesthetically pleasing style of organization, organizing your apps by color is pretty popular.
+If you prefer a more aesthetically pleasing style of organization, organizing your app icons by color is pretty popular.
 Or you can organize them in alphabetical order as well.
 Obviously, this will take a bit more time, but it can have a really fun result!

 If you’re sorting by color, you’ll get a beautiful result, but it might be tricky to find your apps quickly since you’ll need to remember what the color is of each app.